You might already be using erectile dysfunction (ED) medication such as Viagra or Cialis and are thinking of making the switch to Levitra.

 As outlined above, if you suffer side effects after taking Levitra, they are usually mild.
 In the unlikely event that the side effects are more severe, you will need to seek immediate medical advice.
 Here’s how to tell if you need to seek a doctor:

-You have an erection that has lasted over five hours: After arousal, sexual activity and ejaculation, your erection should subside, If it lasts longer and is painful, you could suffer from permanent damage.
+- You have an erection that has lasted over four hours: After arousal, sexual activity and ejaculation, your erection should subside, If it lasts longer and is painful, you could suffer from permanent damage.

 If you think that Levitra may be the most suitable ED treatment, you can complete a short, free and completely confidential online consultation with The Independent Pharmacy on our Levitra page.
 If the medication is safe for you to use, we offer next day delivery in plain and unmarked packaging for maximum discretion.